-Introduction to Flood Claims (IS-1112).
+Take the Introduction to Flood Claims training course now.
 NFIP flood losses and loss settlements are particularly specialized.
 A flood adjuster must be qualified and must complete the process of becoming an NFIP certified adjuster to adjust NFIP claims.
 NFIP adjusters achieve levels of authority based on flood adjusting experience and knowledge of the Program.
-Introduction to Flood Claims provides an overview of adjusting NFIP claims and reviews the Program’s Standard Flood Insurance Policy. https://www.training.fema.gov/IS/courseOverview.aspx?code=IS-1112
+Introduction to Flood Claims provides an overview of adjusting NFIP claims and reviews the Program’s Standard Flood Insurance Policy.

-Understanding Basement Coverage (IS-1109).
+Take the Understanding Basement Coverage training course now.
 Due to coverage limitations, adjusting claims in buildings with basements can be challenging.
 Understanding Basement Coverage reviews key characteristics of basement buildings and discusses covered and non-covered building and personal property items located in basement buildings.
-The course concludes with a review of special adjustment issues. https://training.fema.gov/is/courseoverview.aspx?code=IS-1109
+The course concludes with a review of special adjustment issues.

-Introduction to Commercial Claims (IS-1111).
+Take the Introduction to Commercial Claims training course now.
 Introduction to Commercial Claims reviews the General Property Form as it relates to both small and large commercial claims, and provides a review of certification requirements, adjuster authority, documentation requirements, and adjustment standards and requirements.
 Knowledge in each of these areas is fundamental to meeting Program requirements for flood adjusters.
-The course presents two case studies that reflect real world flood adjusting experiences, and challenge the learner to apply flood adjusting concepts involving policy limits, estimating the reserve, and coverage restrictions. https://www.training.fema.gov/IS/courseOverview.aspx?code=IS-1111
+The course presents two case studies that reflect real world flood adjusting experiences, and challenge the learner to apply flood adjusting concepts involving policy limits, estimating the reserve, and coverage restrictions.

 Prerequisites: This course covers a specialized claims topic.
 Completing the following basic NFIP courses Introduction to Flood Claims (IS-1112), Adjuster Customer Service (IS-1107), and NFIP Claims Review for Adjusters (IS-1104) are recommended.

-Insuring Condominiums (IS-1108).
+Take the Insuring Condominiums training course now.
 With a growing number of condominium developments throughout the US, particularly in the most flood-prone states, insurance agents can expand their book of condominium business by writing coverage through the NFIP.
 Insuring Condominiums provides a broad overview of the different ways that condominiums can be insured through the Program.
-Short video segments guide insurance agents through the key elements they need to know to effectively write condominium exposures. http://www.training.fema.gov/IS/courseOverview.aspx?code=IS-1108
+Short video segments guide insurance agents through the key elements they need to know to effectively write condominium exposures.

 *PLEASE NOTE: Courses are NOT approved for continuing education (CE) credit by any State Department of Insurance.
-Upon successfully passing the course exam, you will receive a Certificate of Achievement noting CE earned through IACET (iacet.org).
+Upon successfully passing the course exam, you will receive a Certificate of Achievement noting CE earned through IACET.
 Each hour of instruction completed earns 0.1 CE units through IACET.
 If you are taking a FEMA EMI Independent Study course in order to earn CE, be sure to confirm in advance that your professional board or other preferred accrediting entity will accept IACET CE.
-You can also check IACET's website for a list of entities that accept IACET CE: http://iacet.org/who-accepts-the-iacet-ceu-g-see-a-list.
+You can also check IACET's website for a list of entities that accept IACET CE.
 FEMA accepts IACET CE.

 EMI Independent Study course exams require a FEMA Student Identification (SID) Number.
-You can register for an SID at https://cdp.dhs.gov/femasid.
+You can register for an SID online.